snapstrat/switchboard/README.md

 Using composition and a declarative API, developers are able to quickly create SPA routes without the complexity of larger routing libraries, or dealing with SSR.

 Switchboard is ideal for applications which:
-- don't require server-side rendering.
+- don't require server-side rendering nor SveltKit.
 - want a simple, component-based routing solution.
-- want to stray away from strictly file-based routing systems, such as SvelteKit's routing.
 - want more flexibility in defining routes and layouts.
 - want to be able to define routes in a way that fits their application's architecture.